 Do you work in the road haulage or passenger carrying industry?
 Are you struggling to understand “What is Driver CPC?”
-If so this blog will guide you through all you need to know to make sure you comply with this increasingly important issue.
+If so this blog will guide you through all you need to know to make sure you comply with this important issue.

 What is Driver CPC?

 The most important thing to know is that professional bus, coach and lorry drivers are now required to hold a Driver CPC (Certificate of Professional Competence) licence in addition to a vocational driving licence.
 So whether you’re coming into the industry new, are an existing driver or are responsible for a fleet of drivers, it is imperative that you are aware of how to comply with Driver CPC legislation and the correct licensing of drivers.

 The aims of Driver CPC

 The main aim of Driver CPC is to ensure better trained drivers, who are up to date with current legislation, and to help reduce road casualties – ultimately resulting in improved road safety.

 The main business benefit to you, as an employer, is increased productivity and lower fleet maintenance costs in the form of: